algermissen/algermissen.github.com/_posts/2017-09-29-hyper-client-and-self-signed-certs.md

 Fortunate are those that are chosen to ride down the happy path...

-This is, however, for the warriors with n00b-level Rust knowledge, armed with razor sharp, but early-stage tools, brave enough to enter the evil land of the enterprise.
+This is, however, for the warriors like me, with n00b-level Rust knowledge, armed with razor sharp, but early-stage tools, brave enough to enter the evil land of the enterprise.
 (Honestly, it also did not help that I had passed on reading up on TLS and certificates in depth all those years :-/ )